Bankruptcy Mastery

 Bankruptcy & Divorce: Property Settlements

 Support remains non dischargeable in either chapter.
-According to O’Connor Family Law in Worcester, decisions have further defined support to include the attorneys fees payable to the supported party to get the support order as well.
+Court decisions have further defined support to include the attorneys fees payable to the supported party to get the support order as well.

 Before 2005, §523(a)(15) allowed for the discharge in 7 of non support debts arising out of a divorce if the equities favored the debtor.
-No longer do we have to assess the likelihood that the debtor is needier of the discharge than the ex is of the property settlement that can be done after settling outside of court when it is finalized to part ways permanently.
-This would be helpful for both since it would pave a new way to lead their life by leaving the past behind them and making a better future for themselves and their kids and also to live their life according to their terms.
+No longer do we have to assess the likelihood that the debtor is needier of the discharge than the ex is of the property settlement.

 It’s a bright line, now.